XYY-huijiwiki/MW-drag-to-upload/README.md

 > [!important]
 >
 > Due to Safari's security policy, the upload menu shows even if the dragged file is not an image file.
+So Safari users should not enable this gadget.